This requirements specification template helps with describing high-level needs of product stakeholders as agile user stories.

 You can also identify constraints addressing non-functional requirements about product performance, accuracy, portability, reusability, maintainability, interoperability, availability, usability, security and capacity and specify them in the same form as the user stories.

-If you create a new document from this template (see Requirements Projects > Set up Projects > Create Documents) then the application displays detailed guidance in the Instructions pane:
+If you create a new document from this template (see Create Documents) then the application displays detailed guidance in the Instructions pane: